Understanding Group Therapy

 Easier on the wallet- in general, group therapy sessions cost less than one-on-one sessions with a therapist because the cost of the therapist's time is dispersed among multiple group members.

-Misti Luke, LCSW is licensed to practice psychotherapy in Oklahoma where she maintains a small, private counseling practice and provides individual and group therapy to residents in SE Oklahoma.
+Misti Luke, LCSW is licensed to practice psychotherapy in Oklahoma where she maintains a small, private counseling practice and provides individual, group therapy, and clinical assessments to residents in SE Oklahoma both in person and online.
 For correspondence, email email@example.com

 Disclaimer: The contents of this blog post are for informational purposes only.
 The content is not intended to be a substitute for professional health care advice, diagnosis, or treatment.
 If you are struggling with a physical, mental or emotional health issue contact your primary care doctor.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog post.